 A multi-decrement life table technique is then used to analyse the proportion of marriages ending in divorce and death.
 This is a table for a hypothetical population living their life in 2010.
 Unlike a standard mortality life table, which is calculated by age, this life table uses different durations of marriage (or anniversaries, see column A in the table).
 There are two ways that a married individual can leave the married population: divorce or death, because the life table assumes no migration.
-The probability of either event happening, columns B and C, is calculated using 2010 divorce and mortality data as the numerator.
+The probabilities of either event happening, columns B and C, are calculated using 2010 divorce and mortality data as the numerator.
 The denominator for this calculation is the 2010 married population.

 Given a starting number of 100,000 marriages, column D in the table shows the number of marriages that will survive to the stated anniversary.
 Columns E and F show the number that will end in divorce or death before the next anniversary.
-This then allows the calculation in columns G and H of the cumulative percentage of marriages ended before the next anniversary, and column I which shows the cumulative percentage of marriages surviving.
+This then allows the calculation in columns G and H of the cumulative percentage of marriages ended before the next anniversary, and column I, which shows the cumulative percentage of marriages surviving.
 Finally, column J shows the average number of years of life of marriage remaining.
-For example, couples celebrating their 30th anniversary can expect to be married, on average, for a further 22 years.
+For example, couples celebrating their 30 year anniversary can expect to be married, on average, for a further 22 years.
 This assumes that divorce and mortality rates remain unchanged from 2010.

-It is also important to note that civil partnerships are not included in the above figures.
+It is also important to note that civil partnerships are not included in the previous figures.
 Also, the results of the 2011 Census (such as the age and sex distribution of the married population) have not been incorporated into the calculations.Back to table of contents

 An annulment of marriage occurs following a successful petition for nullity.
 It declares that the marriage itself is void (that no valid marriage ever existed) or voidable (was legal at time of registration but is no longer legal).